ApiniLabs/PAC-Attributes/README.md

 # PAC-Attributes

 ## In a Nutshell
 PAC-ID Attributes standardizes a generic, neutral interface for retrieving metadata about an item identified with a PAC-ID.
+With this mechanism, applications dealing with `PAC-ID`s can show metadata (e.g. boiling point of a substance) to the user, without implementing vendor specific protocols.
+Attributes might also be used programmatically (e.g. loading an instrument method based on a boling point)

 ## Introduction